qLigature/macaron-bot/README.md

 ## Features

 - Can lure wild riceball eaters
+- Can play music
+- Can do silly things
 - Can clean your room (WIP)
 - Will burn your house (WIP)